Preta: Buddhism

 In Gaki zōshi 餓鬼草紙 "Scroll of Hungry Ghosts": a Gaki condemned to feces-eating watches a child wearing geta and holding a chūgi, c.
 12th century.

 In general in Buddhist tradition, a preta is considered one of the six forms of existence (Gods, demigods, humans, animals, ghosts and hell beings) once a person dies and is reborn.

-In China, Taiwan and other overseas Chinese communities, preta is translated as egui (餓鬼, lit: "hungry ghost"), which descends from the Middle Chinese pronunciation of nga^{H} kjwɨj^{X} (餓鬼, lit: "hungry ghost").
+In China, Taiwan and other overseas Chinese communities, preta is translated as egui (餓鬼), which descends from the Middle Chinese pronunciation of nga^{H} kjwɨj^{X} (餓鬼).
 Many Chinese Buddhist rituals performed both daily as well as throughout the year typically contain sections where the various types of egui and spirits are summoned and provided nourishment in the form of food offerings and Buddhist teachings and precepts.
-One example is the Mengshan Shishi rite (蒙山施食, lit: "Mengshan food bestowal"), which is commonly performed as part of the daily evening liturgy in most Chinese Buddhist temples.
-Another key rite that is often performed is the Yujia Yankou ritual (瑜伽燄口, lit: "Yoga Flaming-Mouth Food Bestowal"), which is commonly performed during or at the end of regular religious temple events such as the Shuilu Fahui ceremony, repentance rites, Buddha recitation retreats, the dedication of a new monastic complex, gatherings for the transmission of monastic vows or the Yulanpen Festival.
+One example is the Mengshan Shishi rite (蒙山施食), which is commonly performed as part of the daily evening liturgy in most Chinese Buddhist temples.
+Another key rite that is often performed is the Yujia Yankou ritual (瑜伽燄口), which is commonly performed during or at the end of regular religious temple events such as the Shuilu Fahui ceremony, repentance rites, Buddha recitation retreats, the dedication of a new monastic complex, gatherings for the transmission of monastic vows or the Yulanpen Festival.

-In Japan, preta is translated as gaki (餓鬼, lit: "hungry ghost"), a borrowing from Middle Chinese nga^{H} kjwɨj^{X} (餓鬼, lit: "hungry ghost").
+In Japan, preta is translated as gaki (餓鬼), a borrowing from Middle Chinese nga^{H} kjwɨj^{X} (餓鬼).
 Since 657, various Japanese Buddhist traditions have observed a special day in mid-August to remember the gaki.
 Through such offerings and remembrances (segaki), it is believed that the hungry ghosts may be released from their torment.
 Variations in the ritual proceedings of segaki rites also exist between different Japanese Buddhist traditions.
 In the modern Japanese language, the word gaki is often used to mean spoiled child, or brat.

 In Thailand, pret (เปรต) are hungry ghosts of the Buddhist tradition that have become part of the Thai folklore.
 They are described as being abnormally tall with tiny mouths, able to emit a high-pitched sound that only by monks or shamans can hear.
 Elders often tell children not to swear or be rude to their parents, lest they become pret in the afterlife.

 In Sri Lankan culture, like in other Asian cultures, people are reborn as preta (peréthaya) if they desired too much in life: their large stomachs can never be filled because they have small mouths.